blog | 08.01.18

 Part and parcel of any sporting rivalry is the tension and, at times, bad blood between opponents.
 The Ashes is synonymous with this.
 Harold Larwood, the legendary England fast bowler, endured a barrage of hostility from opposition players, fans and media during the infamous Bodyline series in 1932-3.
 At the end of it he famously quipped that, “a cricket tour in Australia would be the most delightful period in your life…if you were deaf”.

-It was no different in this Ashes series.
-There was an even helping of barbs and jibes from both sides.
-Incidents and comments, both on and off the field, added to the intense rivalry between these old enemies.
+It's been the same story in multiple Ashes series since.
+Often an even helping of barbs and jibes from both sides.
+Incidents and comments, both on and off the field, adding to the intense rivalry between these old enemies.

 Whilst most of us will never have the privilege of playing in an Ashes series, we can all face provocative opponents who use foul tactics in a conscious attempt to get under our skin.
 Whether it is deliberately cheating, making a series of late tackles, or insulting you from behind the stumps, such activity is common place in sport.